-The town is filled with boutique shopping, local artisans and farm-to-table restaurants.
-In addition to a variety of packed antique shops, they have shopping that includes a trendy apothecary, general store, some cool interior design stores, clothing shops and some great places to get unique gifts.
-And ridiculous fudge!
+The town is filled with boutique shopping that includes a trendy apothecary, a general store, a few interior design spots, clothing shops and some great places to get unique gifts.
+Oh and if you’re into antiques?
+You’re in for a real treat!
 The streets are lined with grand Victorian homes and the waterfront views are picture-perfect.
 The food is also delicious—we ended up getting brick oven roasted pizzas at the restaurant, Riverside, which not surprisingly had fantastic views of the Hudson.
-Cold Springs is definitely a awesome place to unwind, relax and enjoy small town living in a beautiful setting.
+Cold Springs is definitely an awesome place to unwind, relax and enjoy small town living in a beautiful setting.